 “That would be great.
 His brother’s in jail, but they may release him.
-John should always be with Stu or Scott, and Mike, too.
+John is always to be with Stu or Scott, and Mike, too.
 He’s still at his old school.
-We wanted him to feel comfortably safe, so he’s here with you.
+We want him to feel comfortably safe, so he’s here with you.
 He’s not a jock and has Speedo issues.”

 “That’s pretty normal.
 If there’s trouble, who should we call.”

 “Just call the police.
 Mr Antonio’s his court appointed guardian.”

 “Mike Antonio?
 You got a heavy hitter there.”

 “You certainly get the right people on your side, Tim.
 By the way, you might want to make an effort with Scott.
 He’s really mad at you.”

 “Thanks, Coach.
 I’ll try.
 Last time we talked he was pretty mean and since then, all he does is glare at me.
 I’ll make an extra effort.’

 “You did really like him at one point.”